GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/multiphaseFlowWithWells/Example.rst

 In the presence of wells, the **Mesh** block of the XML input file includes two parts:

  - a sub-block **VTKMesh** defining the reservoir mesh (see :ref:`TutorialSinglePhaseFlowExternalMesh` for more on this),
- - a collection of sub-blocks **InternalWell** defining the geometry of the wells.
+ - a collection of sub-blocks defining the geometry of the wells.

 The reservoir mesh is imported from a ``.vtu`` file that contains the mesh geometry and also includes the permeability values in the x, y, and z directions.